Research proposal Template used for making your own research proposal for Master Degree or Ph.D. degree can be easily downloadable here:

 Competitive advantage measures the output or benefits received from a firm’s ability of absorptive capacity.
 Cohen and Levinthal assess competitive advantage by measuring firms’ flexibility, innovation performance, and business performance.

 The population of the present study focuses on software firms (SFs) in China, which develops software and related services for external customers.
 There are multiple reasons for the selection of SFs.
 First, the Chinese software industry is rapidly growing.

 According to the Ministry of Industry and Information Technology, the size of the software industry in 2011 hit a record of more than $60 billion, a 40% year-by-year increase (Yuan, 2012).

 3.2 Technical Road Map of Research and Time Plan

-The sample data will be collected from the managers of the software firms that achieved revenue of atleast 100 million RMB.
-According to a survey, there are 984 software firms in China who achieved this benchmark.
-Purposive sampling technique will be applied as the aim is to collect expert opinion from the top management of each firm.
+The sample data will be collected from the managers of the software firms that achieved revenue of at least 100 million RMB.
+According to a survey, there are 984 software firms in China that achieved this benchmark.
+Purposive sampling technique will be applied as the aim is to collect expert opinions from the top management of each firm.